5 Steps for eCommerce Success: Step 3: Uncover Product and Customer Insights – Analytics

-Having an eCommerce site is an important step for long-term success, but without being able to analyze the site it will never reach its full potential.
+Having an eCommerce site is an important step toward long-term success, but without being able to analyze the site it will never reach its full potential.
 So that’s why after a successful Step 2 – launch eCommerce, we move to uncovering product and customer insights using analytics.
 This will allow you to determine valuable information on who has been to your site and what products are converting so that you can continue to make small adjustments to increase eCommerce value for everyone.

 The Benefits of Analytics